 “We listened to residents who expressed their serious concerns, and this ordinance creates permitting requirements for short-term rentals to fix those issues.
 In fact, this new ordinance was drafted by a working committee of Jersey City residents including renters and Airbnb users citywide.”

-They’ll have to meet the requirements of collecting signatures from at least 15 percent of the voters in the last municipal election, and then they will have to submit a petition to the city clerk.
+They’ll have to meet the requirements of collecting signatures from at least 15 percent of the voters in the last municipal election, and then they will have to submit a petition to the city clerk’s office.

-From there, the petition moves to the city council and they will then decide whether they want to repeal the ordinance or place it on the November 5th ballot.
+If they ares successful, the petition then moves to the city council and they will then decide whether they want to repeal the ordinance or place it on the November 5th ballot.

-Each of the three hosts explained their frustration with the council’s vote, which they feel was opaque and didn’t include input from the short-term rental community, although the city council created an ad-hoc city committee in May, made up of several members, for the explicit purpose of getting input from Airbnb hosts.
+On the call, each of the three hosts explained their frustration with the council’s vote, which they feel was opaque and didn’t include input from the short-term rental community.

-“For the Mayor and the council to turn around (after 2015) in a very opaque and non-transparent process is really unfair and undemocratic.
+“For the mayor and the council to turn around in a very opaque and non-transparent process is really unfair and undemocratic.
 I’m very frustrated because I just don’t see anything wrong with allowing people of less than the affluent to take advantage of what we have to offer,” Elkins said.

-He lives in Ward E, which is represented by Councilman James Solomon, who was the main sponsor of the ordinance and member of the ad-hoc council committee.
+He lives in Ward E, which is represented by Councilman James Solomon, who was one the main sponsors of the ordinance, as well as a member of the ad-hoc council committee.